 The sequel to Payday: The Heist, players team up as one of four masked criminals (smooth mobster Dallas, hardened mercenary Chains, happy-go-lucky Wolf, and the new Hoxton: Dallas's younger, more serious brother) as they descend on Washington, D.C. for an epic crime spree.
-Along with their handler (the mysterious Bain), the crew now take advantage of CRIMENET, an underground criminal network where they contract with local criminal contacts (such as deranged up-and-coming Vlad the Ukranian, shady American politician "The Elephant", and Mexican drug trafficker Hector).
+Along with their handler (the mysterious Bain), the crew now take advantage of CRIMENET, an underground criminal network where they contract with local criminal contacts (such as deranged up-and-coming Vlad the Ukrainian, shady American politician "The Elephant", and Mexican drug trafficker Hector).

-The console versions of the game were originally planned to be digital downloads (similar to the PC version and the PS3 version of the original Payday), but were changed to full retail releases.
 A beta for the PC version was given out in late July 2013 for Steam users who either pre-purchased the special "Career Criminal Edition" of the game or previously purchased the Steam version of Payday: The Heist.

 With each successful heist accomplished you will receive two different types of payments.
 Your offshore account is money that is presented to you at the beginning of a heist, it is a set amount given if you accomplish all parts of a heist successfully.
 The offshore funds can be used in several different ways.